Sustainable St Albans has been talking about environmental action in the local community since before COP21 in Paris, 2015.

 Why it’s important to talk about Climate Change: and how to do it

-Explain to the people in your life why it matters to you.
-Tell them about the second-hand bargain you picked up, or where you got your dishwasher repaired.
-Enthuse about the new cycle route you just discovered, or mention that great vegan meal you had.
+It’s possible to weave sustainability into conversations help you explain to the people in your life why climate change matters to you.
+You could tell them about the second-hand bargain you picked up, or where you got your dishwasher repaired, describe the new cycle route you just discovered, or that great vegan meal you had.
 Make it normal to show we care about what is happening, and want to take action, because climate change and biodiversity loss is a problem for today, not tomorrow.

 Resources below will help you feel confident to feel more informed, get through those awkward first moments, and help your network recognise how much they care too.